 We propose to perform a large-scale pre-registered replication study of the seminal study by Kosfeld et al.3, with additional attention for subpopulations whose behavior may be especially sensitive to OXT.
-In line with previous replication attempts, e.g.,4,39,40 we do not expect to find significant differences between OXT and placebo in overall investments in the trust game (hypothesis 1a).
-Even if, contrary to the prediction, we would observe a significant difference between the OXT and placebo group, we expect it to be significantly smaller than a predefined effect size of interest47 (hypothesis 1b).
-Next, regarding the role of individual differences, we expect the effect of OXT on investments to decrease with increasing trust propensity of the participants (hypothesis 2).
-Further, we expect the effect of OXT on investments to decrease with increasing reward sensitivity and decreasing punishment sensitivity (hypothesis 3), reflecting a trust-enhancing effect of OXT in individuals with lower behavioral activation tendencies or higher behavioral inhibition tendencies.
-Lastly, we will capitalize on the publicly available data from a previous large-scale replication that used a similar design, by pooling the to-be-collected data with the data from Declerck et al.’s minimal social contact condition61 to increase power to find a small effect of OXT on intrapersonal trust.
-To achieve this, we will re-run hypothesis 1 using this combined dataset (pooled analysis).
+In line with previous replication attempts, e.g.,4,39,40 we do not expect to find significant differences between OXT and placebo in overall investments in the trust game (Hypothesis 1a).
+Even if, contrary to the prediction, we would observe a significant difference between the OXT and placebo group, we expect it to be significantly smaller than a predefined effect size of interest46 (Hypothesis 1b).
+Next, regarding the role of individual differences, we expect the effect of OXT on investments to decrease with increasing trust propensity of the participants (Hypothesis 2).
+Further, we expect the effect of OXT on investments to decrease with increasing reward sensitivity and decreasing punishment sensitivity (Hypothesis 3), reflecting a trust-enhancing effect of OXT in individuals with lower behavioral activation tendencies or higher behavioral inhibition tendencies.
+Lastly, we will capitalize on the publicly available data from a previous large-scale replication that used a similar design, by pooling our data with the data from Declerck et al.’s minimal social contact condition61 to increase power to find a small effect of OXT on intrapersonal trust.
+To achieve this, we will re-run Hypothesis 1 using this combined dataset (we refer to this as “pooled analysis”).

 Methods and Materials